Board of Trustees Bylaws

 The officers of the Board of Trustees shall consist of the Chairman, Vice Chairman, Secretary, and Treasurer and such assistant officers as the Board may appoint pursuant to Article IV(e).
 All are nominated and appointed at the Annual Meeting by the Board of Trustees.
 Such appointment shall be made by vote of a majority of the Board of Trustees.
-The Chairman’s terms shall be limited to two (2) terms of two (2) years or until a successor is appointed in the event of resignation or removal.
-The Vice Chairman’s terms shall be limited to two (2) terms of two (2) years or until a successor is appointed in the event of resignation or removal.
-The Secretary’s and Treasurer’s terms shall be for one (1) year or until a successor is appointed in the event of resignation or removal and there shall be no limit to the number of consecutive terms.
+The terms of the Chairman and Vice Chairman shall be for two (2) years or until a successor is appointed in the event of resignation or removal.
+The terms of the Secretary and Treasurer shall be for one (1) year or until a successor is appointed in the event of resignation or removal.
+There shall be a limit of three consecutive terms that any officer of the Board of Trustees may serve.
 Any officer may resign his office at any time by delivering written notice to the Board, the Chairman, or the Secretary.
 If the notice specifies an effective date that is subsequent to the date of such delivery of the notice, such resignation shall be effective as of such subsequent date; otherwise a resignation is effective when the notice is delivered.
-An officer's resignation does not affect the University’s contract rights, if any, with such officer.
+An officer’s resignation does not affect the University’s contract rights, if any, with such officer.
 Vacancies in any office may be filled at any meeting.

 Section 1.
 Chairman

 The Chairman of the Board of Trustees will provide leadership to the Board in determining the Board’s policies, recognizing the rights of the faculty and student body and maintaining the independence of the Board from outside influences.
 The powers and duties of the Chairman include:

 (a) Preside over the meetings of the Board.
 In his absence, the Vice Chairman will preside or, if both are absent, the Chairman shall designate another Trustee to preside;